What Is an English Degree Like in the US?

 Linguistics: Linguistics is the study of language — its structure, rules and variations, and what it can tell us about the society that uses it.
 Linguistics is the closest English students get to a scientific pursuit, as it involves the systematic study of the structure and behavior of language in real-world situations.

-Which Required Classes Do English Literature Majors Take?
+Which Required Classes Do English or Literature Majors Take?

 Undergraduate students in the United States traditionally pick their area of study, or major, at the end of their sophomore year.
 Students are usually required to take basic classes in arts and sciences at the undergraduate level during their first two years of school.
 Exploring different areas of study before deciding on a major helps students make better decisions, based on their first-hand experience, instead of basing their choices on what they think they want to do for a career.